The Easiest Seafood Boil Recipe (7 Easy Steps!)

 At this point, if you have it, add a few bay leaves into this pot as well.

-Serve everything together on a large plate with seafood sauce on the side or drizzled over the food.
+• Reserve 1 cup of the broth, then carefully drain the contents of the pot into a large colander, then serve everything together on a large plate with seafood sauce on the side or drizzled over the food.

 Seafood boil

-What to serve with seafood boil?
+What to Serve with Seafood Boil?

 You can enjoy this seafood boil on its own.
 It’s pretty filling.
 Otherwise, serve with a side of: